 Doubtful Sound returning to Doubtful Sound (5 days/4 nights)

 Preservation Inlet - Dusky Sound to Doubtful Sound (7 days/6 nights)

 Stewart Island (7 days/6 nights) - from Oban

 From Te Anau or transport available from Queenstown.
 Can include heli onboard or off-board.

 All meals included

 Maximum 18 passengers per cruise

-Click here to download an information sheet or contact us to obtain a quotation.
+Click here to download an information sheet or please contact us to obtain a quotation.